hajimeuchiyama/coursera-getting-and-cleaning-data-course_project/README.md

 ```
 View(result)
 ```
 *In this example, it is named 'result' but you can use any valid name.*

-- Verify "summary.txt" is also created in the working directory
+- Verify `summary.txt` is also created in the working directory
 - Type the following commands to load the text file into another data frame and review:

 ```